NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 Note, on an HDFS cluster, the default filesystem is likely HDFS for both the input and output so if you want to point to the local filesystem be sure to include file: in the path.

-### Step 3: How to interpret the Qualification tool output
+## Understanding the Qualification tool Output
 After the above command is executed, the summary report goes to STDOUT and by default it outputs 2 files under `./rapids_4_spark_qualification_output/` that contain the processed applications.
 The output will go into your default filesystem and it supports both local filesystem and HDFS.